Kraken CEO Tod Leiweke and his wife, Tara, join Sounders ownership group

 “And that was responsible for a ton of our success.’’

-Hanauer had introduced himself to Tod Leiweke not long after he’d taken up his Seahawks post in 2002, discussing his dreams of taking his Sounders from a then-United Soccer League franchise to a much bigger MLS stage.
+Hanauer had introduced himself to Tod Leiweke not long after Leiweke had taken up his Seahawks post in 2002, discussing his dreams of taking his Sounders from a then-United Soccer League franchise to a much bigger MLS stage.
 Their friendship blossomed from there and continued even after Leiweke left the Seahawks and Sounders in 2010 to become CEO and minority owner of the Tampa Bay Lightning.

 The duo and their respective spouses would frequently get together socially and even vacationed as a foursome.
 Once Leiweke returned to run the Kraken in 2018, having spent three years as a top NFL executive, it seemed a matter of time before he’d become connected to the Sounders again.